Open Source

 Security

-The server binds to 127.0.0.1 only, so it's never reachable on the network.
-An optional --token CLI flag enables an X-Gateway-Token header requirement on all routes except /auth and /docs. session.json is git-ignored and written with 0600 permissions.
+The server only binds to localhost and is never reachable on the network.
+A token header for all routes can optionally be enforced.
+The session file is git-ignored and written with restrictive file permissions.

 Unofficial project, no affiliation with Scalable Capital.
 Use at your own risk.